 The Class A Shares and the Class B Shares are listed and traded on the Toronto Stock Exchange.
-The Class B Shares were held at inception, and are still held, by multiple shareholders and are not restricted to the founders and their families.
-Members of the Marcoux family who currently control the Corporation and the Board of Directors of the Corporation have noted concerns of certain proxy advisors and analysts calling for limitations on the use of such dual-class share structures.
-Neither the Marcoux family nor the Board of Directors shares this position which tends to treat all situations interchangeably without regard for any particularities and the fact that corporate governance practices of certain organizations are not at the same level as those of other issuers or the best practices of the Corporation.
-The capital structure of the Corporation is not indefinite in that it provides for a time when both categories of shares will cease to exist, as opposed to the situation of many other issuers.
+The Class B Shares were held at inception, and are still held, by multiple shareholders and have never been restricted to the founders and their families.
+Certain proxy advisors and analysts call for limitations on the use of such dual-class share structures.
+Neither the Marcoux family nor the Board of Directors shares this position which tends to judge all structures interchangeably without regard for good corporate governance practices, including those of the Corporation implemented.
+The capital structure of the Corporation does not have an indefinite term in that it provides for a time when both categories of shares will cease to exist, as opposed to the situation of many other issuers.
 The Marcoux family has always demonstrated that good corporate governance practices are necessary, advisable and need to be implemented.
-The Board of Directors of the Corporation is comprised of a majority of independent directors (not only with respect to the Corporation but also to its controlling shareholder) who are highly gualified, skilled and seasoned.
+The Board of Directors of the Corporation is comprised of a majority of independent directors (not only with respect to the Corporation but also to its controlling shareholder) who are highly qualified, skilled and seasoned.
+Members of the Marcoux family sitting on the Board of Directors are also very skilled, have deep knowledge of the industries in which the Corporation exercises its activities and also have the other skills and qualifications for such directors positions,.
 Furthermore, all committees of the Board of Directors are composed entirely of independent directors.
 Votes received by the directors on an annual basis also reflect the shareholders' satisfaction with their work in representing the interests of all shareholders and in exercising their oversight duty over management.
-Since the beginning of 2017, four new directors have been appointed to the Board of Directors, representing 33.6% of the Board of Directors, indicating a renewal of the Board of Directors' composition.
-The Corporation also established a Board of Directors diversity target of 30% for female representation, which has already been exceeded.

-The Institute for Governance of Private and Public Organizations (the "IGOPP") states in its Policy Paper published in 2019 entitled the Case for Dual-Class of Shares, along with several studies and analyses, that corporations with a dual-class share structure, including family-controlled corporations, are as likely to foster long-term growth, demonstrate better stock market performance and to create value than those organizations with a single class of common shares.
-We agree that corporations with a dual-class share structure, supported by good corporate governance practices, serve the long-term interests of shareholders as a whole well, if not better, and are undoubtedly less likely to be primarily focused on short-term results and a single class of shareholders.
+The Institute for Governance of Private and Public Organizations (the "IGOPP") published in September 2023 the result of its study on the performance of Canadian controlled corporations listed on the S&P/TSX.
+This study is in addition to several other studies and analyses on the subject.
+It mentions the favoable effects of a long-term vision on environmental and social considerations and shareholder return.
+Controlled corporations, including those with a dual-class share structure, are as likely, if not more likely, to foster long-term growth, demonstrate better total shareholder returns over a 10 years period than their widely-held counterparts, and exhibit greater longevity than their one-share-one-vote counterparts.
+We agree that corporations with a dual-class share structure, supported by good corporate governance practices, serve the long-term interests of shareholders as a whole well, if not better, by rigorously maintaining a balance between the long-term interests of its shareholders with the financial short-term performance.
 Such organizations, including the Corporation, often demonstrate a culture based on the founders' values, vision, work ethics and commitment to their communities upon which their reputation is largely built.
-Our Board of Directors and our Governance practices.
+Our Board of Directors and our Governance and Social Responsibility Committee are satisfied that the Corporation has adopted and follows good corporate governance practices.